dalerank/playful_programming_cpp/README.md

 - CWG Issue 36: how GCC and MSVC accepted code that C++98 formally prohibited, and how the committee eventually admitted the standard was wrong
 - ADL (Koenig lookup): the history of why it was invented, Bjarne's 1993 problem document, and Koenig's 1995 N0645 paper
 - ADL side effects: why argument-dependent lookup makes namespaces less strict and can cause silent semantic conflicts between libraries
-- Two-phase name lookup: non-dependent names at template definition, dependent names at instantiation — and why this matters
+- Two-phase name lookup: non-dependent names at template definition, dependent names at instantiation, and why this matters
 - GCC's "lazy parsing": how deferring all name lookup to instantiation time made non-conformant code compile for decades
 - Clang and dependent base classes: why phase-1 lookup in a dependent base is forbidden, illustrated with a specialization example
 - MSVC's 25-year technical debt: how MFC coupling politically protected a non-conformant parser until VS 2017, and what it took to fix it